KristinaStrateva/Pyrography-Art-Gallery/README.md

 - **Authentication Tracking:** A custom hook ensures seamless authentication for users, tracking login, register, and logout activities across various routes.
 Feel the connection with the community as you navigate through Pyrography ART Gallery.

 - **Like Functionality:** Express your appreciation for fellow artists with the like functionality.
 Each like is a virtual nod of approval, creating a sense of camaraderie within the Pyrography ART Gallery community.

+## Project Structure

+This repository hosts the source code for our immersive platform dedicated to the art of pyrography.
+Below is an overview of the project structure.

+- '''/client''': The client-side application built with React and Vite
+    - '''/public''': Contains static assets, including images
+    - '''/src''': Holds the React components, styles, and other client-side code

+- '''/server''': The server-side code for handling backend logic and API requests, using SoftUni's practice server

+Feel free to explore each directory to understand how different components and functionalities are structured within the project.

 ## Screenshots